Large deviations of the argument of the Riemann zeta function: Convolution formula

+We now begin the full proof Theorems 1 and 2.
+From here onward we assume $t \in [T,2T]$ where $T$ is large.
 We start by quoting a lemma given in \cite{tsang1986} which is a general form of the convolution formula for $\log \zeta$ discovered by Selberg. \begin{lemma} Suppose $1/2 \leq \sigma < 1$ and let $K(x+iy)$ be an analytic function in the horizontal strip $\sigma-2 \leq y \leq 0$ satisfying the growth condition

 as $|x| \to \infty$.
 For any $t \neq 0$, we have